ahmedesa/laravel-api-tool-kit-docs/v3/index.md

 ```
 This command will install the package in your Laravel project.

-### Install AI Architectural Skill (Optional)
+### Install AI Architectural Skill <span class="label label-green">New in v3.1</span>

-To provide your AI coding assistant with our professional standards, run:
+Give your AI coding assistant a shared understanding of your architecture.
+One command installs **19 rule files** and **4 guided workflows** — every AI-generated file will match your standards from the first draft.

 ```bash
 php artisan api-skill:install
 ```

+The installer asks which AI tool you use (Claude Code, Cursor, GitHub Copilot, or Antigravity) and copies the skill to the correct location automatically.

+> [!TIP]
+> The AI Skill is the recommended way to generate code for projects using this package.
+It replaces the need for scaffolding generators by teaching your AI assistant the full architecture.

-For more details, see the [AI Architectural Skill](ai-skill) section.
+For the complete list of rules, workflows, and customization options, see the [AI Architectural Skill](ai-skill) section.

 ### Publish Configuration Files
 To customize the behavior of the package, you can publish the configuration files.
 Run the following command: